6 hurt when car crashes into church, shatters stained glass

-COLUMBUS, Ohio (AP) — Authorities in Ohio say a car smashed through a church wall during Sunday morning services, injuring six people and shattering stained glass.
+COLUMBUS, Ohio (AP) — A car smashed through a church wall in Ohio during Sunday morning services, injuring six people and shattering stained glass.

-Firefighters say the six who were hurt at Crossroads United Methodist Church in Columbus were treated for cuts and other injuries.
+Firefighters say the six injured at Crossroads United Methodist Church in Columbus were treated for cuts and other injuries.

-The pastor says members were singing a hymn when the car crashed through the wall and went into the church.
+The Rev. Jay Anderson says members were singing a hymn when the car crashed through the wall.
+He says that the wall “just exploded” and that pieces of glass went flying.

-The Rev. Jay Anderson says that the wall “just exploded” and that pieces of glass went flying.
+He says the church was unusually crowded because there was a special Christmas performance.

 Most Read Nation & World Stories